-Figure 1-2 depicts a more in-depth look at a typical organizational structure for policy decision making and research on accounting and auditing matters in a multioffice firm that maintains a research department.
+Figure 1.3 depicts a more in-depth look at a typical organizational structure for policy decision-making and research on accounting and auditing matters in a multioffice firm that maintains a research department.
 The responsibilities of a firm-wide accounting and auditing policy decision function include:

-- Maintaining a high level of professional competence in accounting and auditing matters. - Developing and rendering high-level policies and procedures on accounting and auditing issues for the firm. - Disseminating the firm's policies and procedures to appropriate personnel within the firm on a timely basis. - Supervising the quality control of the firm's practice.
+- Maintaining a high level of professional competence in accounting and auditing matters. - Developing and rendering high-level policies and procedures on accounting and auditing issues for the firm.